kwiotos/github_lookup/README.md

 It lists repos searched based on entered keyword, presents basic info about a repo and presents list of open pull requests for a repo.

+Note: If you get an error on search it may be caused by Github rate limit for that endpoint which is 10 requests per minute for unauthenticated user, then you have to wait for about a minute to be able to get the responses again.

 ## Getting Started

 To run the application on a device first run the following commands